tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 14. Find the nationality that has had the most bestsellers.

+        CREATE VIEW         bestSellersPerCountry bspc AS
+        SELECT              COUNT(*)
+        FROM                Author a NATURAL JOIN Book b NATURAL JOIN Written w WHERE               b.bestSeller = 1
+        GROUP BY            a.id

+        SELECT              a.nationality, a.id
+        FROM                Author a NATURAL JOIN Book b NATURAL JOIN Written w WHERE               b.bestSeller = 1
+        GROUP BY            a.id
+        HAVING COUNT(*)     >= ALL(SELECT COUNT(*) FROM bestSellersPerCountry bspc)

 15. Find the youngest person who has written a bestseller.

 16. Find the people who have borrowed the same book multiple times.